Can this program be used to teach writing objectives from a state other than Texas?

 The teacher’s manual includes a complete explanation for introducing the workbooks and for helping children gain familiarity with the different parts of the workbook.

-Can parents use the ECWS writing program?
+How do parents who home school use the ECWS writing program?

 The teacher’s manual provides the background knowledge needed to address state writing objectives in early childhood programs.
-Parents may not require such an in-depth understanding of program components; however, they may use the program to help them understand how to build writing skills and provide intervention at home.
+Parents may not require such an in-depth understanding of program components; however, they may use the program to help them understand how to build writing and research skills and provide intervention at home.

 The sessions are delivered as interactive modules to address each part of the teacher’s manual.
 Each module focuses specifically on supporting a teacher’s understanding of the ECWS processes for addressing state writing objectives, reviewing grade-specific support tools, reviewing related data, establishing goals, practicing lesson delivery for varying writing genres, practicing the scoring method, and reviewing intervention strategies.